 The piers of the bridges would be constructed outside of the low flow channel extents.
 In order to prevent exacerbation of flooding it is likely that some existing bridges would require upgrades to accommodate the duplicated crossing.
-Preliminary flood modelling has been completed for key crossings and has informed the EES (refer to Chapter 12 (Surface Water)).
+Detailed flood modelling has being completed for key crossings and has informed the EES.